 Trigger #3: Sugar

 It is near impossible to have a diet that is completely sugar free, and there are natural sugars (like fructose in fruit and lactose in milk and dairy products) which are important as part of a balanced diet but as a nation we almost all exceed the recommended amount of added or ‘free’ sugars we should be having daily.
-Given that 45% of women in the study said eating sugary snacks and drinks proved an issue for their symptoms it makes sense to cut down.
+Given that 45% of women in the study logged sugar as a trigger of symptoms, it makes sense to cut down.

 What can help?
 Reduce your intake of obviously sugary foods like cakes, biscuits and chocolate but also be mindful that there are hidden added sugars in savoury products like shop-bought pasta sauces, salad dressings and ketchup and chutney.
 Aim to satisfy sweet cravings with more natural and healthy sugars like those in fruit, dried fruits and try substituting cinnamon for table sugar in hot drinks and sprinkled on cereals and porridge (it provides a natural sweetness, is said to help stabilise blood sugar and is virtually calorie-free).

 Trigger #4: Caffeine

 Having a morning latte, a diet cola as an afternoon pick-me-up or an espresso after a meal might seem innocuous enough but caffeine can crank up symptoms.